Medical Schools · Australia · VIC

 Entry Pathways to Monash Medicine

-The undergraduate pathway is the most common route into Monash undergraduate medicine for VCE students.
+The most common route into Monash medicine for Victorian and interstate Year 12 students.

 Graduate Entry